-For speaking tests with confidential material, the test must be conducted face to face with the examiner and cannot be conducted remotely.
 This is because of the security of the confidential materials, and how they are used during the test.
-If your candidate is not able to complete the test because a face-to-face test is not possible, you should apply for special consideration for 'Candidate absent with good reason'.
-You can find out more about this on our website: www.cambridgeinternational.org/specialconsideration-2020
+If your candidate is not able to complete the test because a face-to-face test is not possible, you should apply for special consideration for 'Candidate absent for an acceptable reason'.

+You can find out more about this on our website: www.cambridgeinternational.org/june-2021-specialconsideration